skywind3000/asynctasks.vim/README.md

 Both `filetype` and `system` can be used as filter.
 Default command (the first one) will be chosen if mismatch.

-Change this option to indicate your system:
+Change this option to specify your system:

 ```VimL
 let g:asynctasks_system = 'macos'